Kalyan0701/FinRAG-Stock-RAG/README.md

 google-colab
 scikit-learn

-🚀 4.
-Quick Start for Students & Researchers
+4. Quick Start Guide

-FinRAG can be run in Google Colab or locally.
+FinRAG can be run in Google Colab or on a local machine.
-Colab is strongly recommended for ease of use and GPU access.

-⭐ Option 1 — Run in Google Colab (Recommended)
+Option 1 — Run in Google Colab

 Upload the notebook:
 FinRAG_RAG_Pipeline.ipynb

 Mount Google Drive: